Postponed from 8th to 15th. Read the reasons for the change here.

 See the RS Meanjin Facebook events page for training Information.

-On the day Follow the directions of police liaisons and organisers announcements.
+Follow the directions of police liaisons and organisers announcements.
 They will do their best to keep you informed.
 Don’t talk to the police if you can avoid it—direct their questions to the police liaison.
 If the police give you a direction, make your own decision about what feels right for you.
 Remember to check with them whether you are legally required to do what they are asking if you’re not sure.

 OUR DEMANDS We have three demands that must be met before our 24/7 community blockade ends: